 Symptoms of Hypothyroidism:

-If you notice a combination of any of these symptoms, we suggest you consult with your doctor.
+If you are experiencing a combination of any of these symptoms, we suggest consulting with your doctor.

 What are the Treatments for Hair Loss due to Thyroid Issues?

-At Philip Kingsley, our experts have designed specialised, hand-made hair care products to help promote regrowth and combat hair loss due to thyroid issues.
+At Philip Kingsley, our experts have designed specialised, hand-made hair care products to combat hair loss as a result of thyroid issues.

-If your Trichologist suspects that thyroid function is the reason behind your hair loss, we will refer you to your GP or endocrinologist.
-There are many medications that treat thyroid disorders, but they are prescription-only.
+If your Trichologist suspects that thyroid dysfunction is the reason behind your hair loss, we will refer you to your GP or endocrinologist.
+Many medications that treat thyroid disorders exist, but they are only available on prescription.

-Once your thyroid is being treated by your doctor, we can help.
-We will also be able to consult with your other specialists in order to establish the best treatment route for both your body and your hair.
+Once your thyroid is being treated by your doctor, we can then help.
+We will also be able to consult with your other specialists to establish the best treatment course for both your body and your hair.